 Bhadrabahu Cave

-Bhadrabahu, the last Srutakevali, predicted at Ujjain a twelve years drought and famine in the north, where upon the Jaina community migrated to the south under his leadership.
+Bhadrabahu, the last Srutakevali, predicted at Ujjain a twelve-year drought and famine in the north, whereupon the Jaina community migrated to the south under his leadership.
 Chandragupta abdicated and accompanied Bhadrabahu.
-On reaching Shravanabelagola, Bhadrabahu perceived the approach of his last moments, ordered the community to proceed on their journey and remained there until his death with his disciple Chandragupta.
-Chandragupta also lived there for some years as an ascetic, worshipping the foot prints of his guru and ultimately died by the Jaina rite of sallekhana or starvation.
+On reaching Shravanabelagola, Bhadrabahu perceived the approach of his last moments, ordered the community to proceed on their journey, and remained there until his death with his disciple Chandragupta.
+Chandragupta also lived there for some years as an ascetic, worshipping the footprints of his guru, and ultimately died by the Jaina rite of sallekhana or starvation.

-The evidence of local history, literature and inscriptions of about the 7th century CE, and later supports this tradition.
-The literary works which give varying accounts of it are the Sanskrit works Bhihatkathakosa of 931 CE, Bhadrabahu charit of the 15th century, the Kannada works Munivamsabhyudaya of circa 1680 CE and the Rajavalikathe of Devachandra.
-In front of the cave there is another pair of foot prints and on a large boulder behind these foot prints are engraved some relief images of tirthankaras with a guru and his disciple.
+The evidence of local history, literature, and inscriptions of about the 7th century CE, and later supports this tradition.
+The literary works that give varying accounts of it are the Sanskrit works Bhihatkathakosa of 931 CE, Bhadrabahu charit of the 15th century, the Kannada works Munivamsabhyudaya of circa 1680 CE, and the Rajavalikathe of Devachandra.
+In front of the cave, there is another pair of footprints and on a large boulder behind these footprints are engraved some relief images of Tirthankaras with a guru and his disciple.
 The inscription found below the images is an epitaph of Mallishenadeva.

 Akkana Basadi

-Akkana Basadi was dedicated to 23rd Tirthankara, Shri Parshvanatha Tirthankara.
-Akkana Basadi also called as Elder sister basadi was built 1181 CE, during the period of Hoysala King Veera Ballala-II.
-The basadi was built by Achiyakka alias Achala Devi wife of Chandramouli, a minister in the Royal Court.
+Akkana Basadi was dedicated to the 23rd Tirthankara, Shri Parshvanatha Tirthankara.
+Akkana Basadi also called Elder sister Basadi was built in 1181 CE, during the period of Hoysala King Veera Ballala-II.
+The Basadi was built by Achiyakka alias Achala Devi wife of Chandramouli, a minister in the Royal Court.
 As per the legend this Basadi was built by a brother for her Sister.
 Hence called as Akkana basadi.

 HOW TO REACH